jiportilla/leeds-module-7/README.md

 A graph database stores nodes and relationships instead of tables, or documents.
 Data is stored just like you might sketch ideas on a whiteboard.
 Your data is stored without restricting it to a pre-defined model, allowing a very flexible way of thinking about and using it.

-Open Python notebook in Watson Studio project

 ![Graph Databases](public-html/graph.png)

 [https://neo4j.com/developer/graph-database/](https://neo4j.com/developer/graph-database/)

+## Lab

+Open Python notebook in Watson Studio project.

+1. How many students attend Leeds?
+2. How many posts were published by one student?
+3. How many posts with a Math topic?

 ## License